chainstack/docs/docs/operations/fabric/tools.md

 * PEER_RPC_ENDPOINT — the RPC endpoint of your peer.
 On Chainstack, navigate to your peer; click **Access and credentials** > **RPC endpoint**.
 * MOUNT_DIRECTORY — the name of the directory that you mounted at the previous step.
 * MSP_ID — the ID of your organization.
-To get the ID, open the peer connection profile you exported eariler and copy the `msp_id` value.
+To get the ID, click your deployed network and then **Details**.
 * IDENTITY_CERTIFICATE — the identity certificate container file that is in the `/msp/tlscacerts` directory.
 * ORDERER_CERTIFICATE — the orderer certificate container file that you exported at a previous step.
 * ORDERER_RPC_ENDPOINT — the RPC endpoint of your orderer.
 On Chainstack, navigate to your network; click **Service nodes** > **Orderer** > **RPC endpoint**.